Dr. Theresa Smith, Assistant Head of Schools

 Dr. Theresa Smith earned her doctorate in history from the University of California, San Diego and her bachelor’s degree from the University of California, Berkeley.
 As the assistant head of schools, she oversees the educational life of Webb students, insuring the Schools’ academic, residential and co-curricular programs work together to achieve Webb’s mission.
 Theresa joined Webb in 2011 as the director of academic affairs.
 In that role, she worked with faculty to reimagine our curriculum, including the development of an integrated humanities program, advanced studies offerings and partnerships with faculty at Los Angeles area colleges, and cultural and scientific institutions.
 Theresa also remains in the classroom, having taught history, English, humanities, and Spanish at Webb.
 Previously, Theresa held faculty positions at Oakwood School in North Hollywood and Claremont McKenna College, and was a postdoctoral fellow at the Clark Library at UCLA.
 Theresa is the author of The Emerging Female Citizen: Gender and Enlightenment in Spain (UC Press, 2006).
 She resides on campus with her husband John, her son Joseph, and her elusive cat Sherman.

 Dutch joined Webb in July 2016.
-As Webb's chief advancement officer, Dutch oversees Webb's development and fundraising programs, including The Webb Fund, Leadership and Planned Giving, and outreach programs, including Alumni Relations and Parent Programs.
-In addition, Webb's Development Office works "hand in hand" with the Raymond M. Alf Museum of Paleontology.
-Prior to joining Webb, Dutch served as Director of Development at The Salisbury School in Connecticut from 2008-2016 and as Director of Alumni Relations and Director of Leadership Giving at Trinity College in Hartford, CT from 2001-2008.
-Dutch earned his master's degree in Public Policy from Trinity College, his bachelor's degree in English from Trinity College, studied in Hong Kong in the Yale-China International Asian Studies Programme and in the U.K. in the English-speaking Union Scholars Programme.
-Dutch and his wife, Hilary, a humanities teacher at Webb, reside in Claremont.
+As Webb's chief advancement officer, Dutch oversees Webb's advancement and fundraising programs, including The Webb Fund, Leadership and Planned Giving, and outreach programs, including Alumni Relations and Parent Programs.
+In addition, Webb's Advancement Office works "hand in hand" with the Raymond M. Alf Museum of Paleontology.
+Prior to joining Webb, Dutch served as director of development at The Salisbury School in Connecticut from 2008-2016 and as director of alumni relations and director of leadership giving at Trinity College in Hartford, CT from 2001-2008.
+Dutch earned his master's degree in public policy from Trinity College, his bachelor's degree in English from Trinity College, studied in Hong Kong in the Yale-China International Asian Studies Programme and in the U.K. in the English-speaking Union Scholars Programme.
+Dutch and his wife, Hilary, a humanities teacher at Webb, reside on campus.

 Dr. Jamila Everett, Director of Admission and Financial Aid

 Dr. Jamila Everett joined the Webb Admission Office after 17 years in admission leadership roles at Pitzer College, the California Institute of Technology and the University of Southern California.
-She earned her BA in Communication and MA in Communication Management from USC’s Annenberg School of Communication.
-Jamila earned her Doctorate of Education at UCLA.
+She earned her bachelor's degree in communication and master's degree in communication management from USC’s Annenberg School of Communication.
+Jamila earned her doctorate in education at UCLA.
 Her program focused on research and leadership principles to improve practices throughout the K-16 educational continuum.
 Jamila's dissertation: “Recruiting Women to Engineering Programs: College Admission Leaders’ Perceptions of Promising Practices and Strategies,” has served as a model for best practices for STEM recruitment initiatives.
-She lives on campus with her husband Vic.
+She lives on campus and enjoys being part of an engaged community.

 Dr. Don Lofgren, Director, Raymond M. Alf Museum of Paleontology